Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 In 2015, RUTHLESS would strike again, releasing a new full-length album, ‘They Rise‘, via Pure Steel Records.
 It seemed as if this iconic act had not missed a beat, picking right back up with the unique style of aggressive, molten fueled metal that had served to establish them all those years back.

-Drummer Joe Aghassi joined the band in 2017, with Sandy Vasquez (bass) and Chris Westfall (guitars) alongside Sammy and Ken in the current RUTHLESS line up.
+Drummer Joe Aghassi joined the band in 2017, with Sandy Vasquez (bass) and Chris Westfall (guitars) alongside Sammy and Ken in the current RUTHLESS lineup.

 Just this week, RUTHLESS revealed they are currently putting the finishing touches to a new, as-yet-untitled, album they intend to release in spring of 2019, once again for Pure Steel Records.
-As anticipation grows for another salvo of sonic steel from the band, RUTHLESS are also undertaking some upcoming live performances.
+As anticipation grows for another salvo of sonic steel from the band, RUTHLESS is also undertaking some upcoming live performances.
 Thus far, they have confirmed they will play a show for NAMM week in January and appear at the Heavy Metal Maniacs Festival 2019 in Amsterdam [Info].